rigid/gas_price_de/README.md

 ===========

-Graph prices of certain fuel types at gas stations within an area (defined by center and radius) in germany using with munin.
+Graph prices of certain fuel types at gas stations within an area (defined by center and radius) in germany with munin.
 This uses the http://tanken.t-online.de API.

 PREREQUISITES
 =============